-Environmental risk should be managed for all work activities including: waste disposal, pollution (releases to water, land and air), noise & vibration, dust, chemicals, ecology, and asbestos.
+Environmental risk should be managed for all work activities including but not limited to: waste disposal, pollution (releases to water, land and air), noise & vibration, dust, chemicals, ecology, and asbestos.
 Environmental risks shall be communicated through the site induction, method statement, Work Package Plan and/or Task Briefing Sheet.
 All personnel shall comply with such plans and follow instructions when given by designated/authorised personnel.